$300 million Puerto Rico power deal now under government review

 Related: San Juan's mayor takes on small Montana firm over Puerto Rico power contract

-A White House spokesman told CNN the decision to give the contract to Whitefish was made exclusively by PREPA.

-"The White House is not aware of any federal involvement in the selection," White House spokesman Raj Shah said.

-In response to the mayor's comments, Whitefish spokesman Chris Chiames posted a statement on Twitter calling Yulin Cruz's comments "misplaced."
+In response, Whitefish spokesman Chris Chiames posted a statement on Twitter calling Yulin Cruz's comments "misplaced."

 "We find her comments to be very disappointing and demoralizing to the hundreds of people on our team that have left their homes and families and have come here to help the people of Puerto Rico," Whitefish tweeted Wednesday.